locka99/cpp-to-rust-book/features_of_rust/strings.md

 ### Unicode support

 C/C++ added Unicode support by creating a wide character called `wchar_t`.
 And C++ has an equivalent `std::wstring`.

-Sorted right?
+We're sorted now right?

-Oops no, because `wchar_t` type is is either 2 or 4 bytes wide and is compiler / platform specific.
-In Microsoft Visual C++ it is an `unsigned short` (corresponding to Win32's Unicode API), in gcc it can be 32-bits or 16-bits according to the compile flags.
-There is a corresponding `std::wstring` template class in C++ for manipulating wide strings.
+Oops no, because `wchar_t` type can be either 2 or 4 bytes wide and is a compiler / platform specific decision.

+In Microsoft Visual C++ the wide char is an `unsigned short` (corresponding to Win32's Unicode API), in gcc it can be 32-bits or 16-bits according to the compile flags.

-Note that `wchar_t` is usually a typedef.
-Some compilers might recognize it as a primitive but others may not. `wchar_t` is a 16 bits type on Windowsenough for the Basic Multilingual Plane.
-And the rest of Windows is also 16-bit wide characters.
-On Unix, gcc leaves it as a compiler switch.
+A 16-bit value will hold symbols from the Basic Multilingual Plane but not the full 32-bit range.
+This means that 16-bit wide strings should be assumed to be UTF-16 encoded because they cannot support Unicode properly otherwise.

-C++11 rectifies this by introducing `char16_t` and `char32_t` types and corresponding versions of string called `std::u16string` and `std::u32string`.
+C++11 rectifies this by introducing explicit `char16_t` and `char32_t` types and corresponding versions of string called `std::u16string` and `std::u32string`.

+### Character types

 So now C++ has 4 character types.
 Great huh?